adilkoondhar/nodejs-blog-site/README.md

 # nodejs-blog-site
- This is a practice project, a simple blog site.
-NodeJS, express, ejs, and mongodb have been used in this project.
+This is a practice project to implement a simple blog site using NodeJS, Express, EJS, and MongoDB.
+It allows users to create, and read blog posts.